5 Minute Read

 Local experts you can trust.Find an ELP

-1. The Homework Zone.
 “Homework zones vary because they need to be based on your kids’ learning style,” Sheri says.
-The kitchen table works well for kids who thrive on hustle and bustle, while others need a desk in their room or in a dedicated office space where distractions are kept to a minimum.
+The kitchen table works well for kids who thrive on hustle and bustle, while others need a desk in their room or dedicated space where distractions are kept to a minimum.

-The best homework zones, however, don’t have to be torn down and reassembled every day.
-“That can be tough in a smaller home, but I encourage parents to carve out a corner in the kid’s room or the family room with a table space and somewhere for all the child’s supplies to live,” Sheri advises.
+The best homework zones don’t have to be torn down and reassembled each day.
+“That can be tough in a smaller home, but I encourage parents to carve out a corner in the kid’s room or family room with a table space and somewhere for all the child’s supplies to live,” Sheri advises.

-2. The Drop Zone.
-This is the designated parking place for all the kids’ stuff—backpacks, jackets, sports equipment and so on.
-The best locations for a drop zone are either in the child’s room or near the exit everyone uses when they head to school in the morning.
+This is the designated parking place for all their stuff—backpacks, jackets, sports equipment and so on.
+The best location for a drop zone is either in the kid’s room or near the door everyone uses when they head to school in the morning.

 Make use of vertical space so your drop zone doesn’t take up too much room.
 “Use hooks and hang bins on the wall,” Sheri recommends.
-“If your kids are into sports, have a hamper handy so the really stinky stuff doesn’t make it into their rooms.”
+And don’t forget a hamper to keep all their not-so-fresh smelling sports clothes off the floor.

 “One family hung a large, personalized picture frame on the wall for each kid.
 Inside the frames, attached to the wall, were hooks for their backpacks and jackets, organizers and clips for papers, and a corkboard for other reminders,” she says.
 “The kids participated in the design, so it wasn’t just the parents laying down the law about where to put their stuff.”